Complexity limits your organization’s potential

-Table-based structures, found in spreadsheets and traditional SQL databases, are helpful for displaying and analysing data, but they are not an appropriate format for storing data.
+Table-based structures, found in spreadsheets and traditional SQL databases, are helpful for displaying and analyzing data, but they are not an appropriate format for storing data.

-Tables are insufficient for representing data in its purest form, and this is particularly obvious when modelling sparse data or multi-valued attributes, or coping with the evolution of data over time.
+Tables are insufficient for representing data in its purest form, and this is particularly obvious when modeling sparse data or multi-valued attributes, or coping with the evolution of data over time.

 Instead, we believe that data is best recorded as units of facts and relationships, without constraints.

-More simply put, we believe graph-oriented systems point us towards the correct approach for data management, and organisations such as Facebook and Google have proved how powerful the widespread use of graph-structured data can be.
+Simply put, we believe graph-oriented systems point us towards the correct approach for data management, and organizations, such as Facebook and Google have proved how powerful the widespread use of graph-structured data can be.

-Complex types & tables, schemas & structures, classes & containers, models and metadata, formats and encodings, representations.
+Complex types & tables, schemas & structures, classes & containers, models & metadata, formats & encodings, representations.

-These are the forms we construct for interpreting, analysing and extracting value from our data.
-Tools such as relational schemas and ontologies are common structures we use for understanding, analysing and managing our information.
+These are the forms we construct for interpreting, analyzing and extracting value from our data.
+Tools such as relational schemas and ontologies are common structures we use for understanding, analyzing and managing our information.